radio-astro-tools/spectral-cube/docs/dask.rst

 By default, this function returns masked arrays, but to apply this to our spectral cube, we need it to return a plain Numpy array with NaNs for the masked values.
-In addition, the original function tends to return warnings which we want to silence, so we can do this here too::
+In addition, the original function tends to return warnings we want to silence, so we can do this here too::

     >>> import warnings